 - After paying the down payment, you owe $24,000 in car payments over five years (0% interest loan = $400 car payments).

-- You purchase comprehensive and collision coverage with a $500 deductible to protect you against damages and loss.
+- You purchase comprehensive and collision coverage with $500 deductibles.

-- The insurance company determines that the actual cash value of the car is only $22,000, but at the time of the loss, you still owe $23,500.
+- The insurance company determines that the car’s actual cash value is only $22,000, but at the time of the loss, you still owe $23,500.